maths/moodle-qbank_gitsync/README.md

 There are two logically separate parts of this project.

 1. Using manifest files to synchronise questions from part of a moodle question bank to an external file system.
-2. Maintainance of manifest files
+2. Maintainance of manifest files.

 This project provides tools which scan the files on the external file system, and maintains the manifest file to match the file system and the Moodle question bank.
 Questions added or removed from the file system (via `git add`, `git rm` or through consequences of a `git pull` from an external repro) will be reflected in the manifest file but not necessarily straight away.
 The manifest file does not record what is in the repo - the file system itself does that.
 The manifest file links questions in the file system to questions in a Moodle instance.
 The manifest is tidied as appropriate on import/export.
 See [process details](doc/processdetails.md) document for exactly what happens when.